mork-optimization/mork/docs/examples/stepbysteptspexample.md

 *[TSPLIB](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsplib.html)* is a library of sample instances for the TSP (and related problems) from various sources and of various types.
 Particularly, we will use the *[TSPLIB Symmetric Traveling Salesman Problem Instances](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/index.html)* .
-For the moment, you will only need to download those files ending in *.tsp.
+For the moment, you will only need to download the following files: [berlin52.tsp](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/berlin52.tsp), [att48.tsp](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/att48.tsp), [ali535.tsp](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/ali535.tsp) and [ulysses16.tsp](http://elib.zib.de/pub/mp-testdata/tsp/tsplib/tsp/ulysses16.tsp).
+Have a quick look at the structure of the files.

 ### 1.3 Using the quick start project generator